SaintSkeeta/TDS.BuildExtensions.GitDeltaDeploy/src/_Nuget/readme.txt

 NuGet project page is here. https://www.nuget.org/packages/Hedgehog.TDS.BuildExtensions.GitDeltaDeploy

+Debugging issues blog post can be found here: https://www.seanholmesby.com/debugging-gitdeltadeploy-with-a-sitecore-tds-project/

-Big thanks to John Rappel at Geekhive for his work on GitDeltaDeploy, and for his extensive testing of the solution.
+Big thanks to John Rappel for his work on GitDeltaDeploy, and for his extensive testing of the solution.